-If you leave a gap, no matter how small, you are exposed to severe quality issues.
+If you leave a “gap” in your specification, no matter how small or seemingly insignificant, you are exposed to severe quality issues.
 Alibaba will certainly not act against a supplier if you fail to provide clear specifications.

-Instead, they will request the QC inspector to arbitrarily, approve, or reject, the batch – entirely based on ‘general quality standards’.
+Instead, they will request the QC inspector to arbitrarily approve or reject the production run based on ‘general quality standards’.

 These are certainly not covering specific material and component quality requirements.
-Nor are they covering compliance with applicable substance regulations (e.g. REACH and California Prop 65) and labeling requirements (e.g. CE marking).
+Nor are they covering compliance with applicable substance regulations (e.g. REACH and California Prop 65) and labeling requirements, such as CE marking.

 What at first may seem like a simple transaction, now require that you confirm the following before you even think about placing an order: